cloin/cloin.github.io/_posts/2018-03-28-ansible-tower-iphone-workflow.md

 ---
 layout: post
-title: Ansible from my phone
+title: Ansible Tower jobs from my phone
 ---

 *A walkthrough of an experiment running Ansible Tower jobs from an iPhone*